peetukeskinen/plan-replication/README.md

 3. **Finland’s Net Expenditure Path with National Escape Clause (Safeguards not binding)**
    - **Settings file:** `NoSafeguardsSettings.m`
    - **Expected output:** Net expenditure path using Finland's medium term plan data (autumn 2024) and linear adjustment matching exactly those in Table 2b (1st row) of the Commission’s “Non-Compliance” documentation for Finland.
+In this replication, we assume that Commission uses linear adjustment.
+Commission has not reported the methodology used in their calculations in this scenario.
    - **Commission source:**
      [Table 2: Maximum net expenditure growth, Net of the impact of the debt sustainability safeguard and the deficit resilience safeguard (b)](https://economy-finance.ec.europa.eu/document/download/a15e0f75-3100-42c5-bb7e-f0ea5819ffa6_en?filename=FI_NEC_COM_2025_606_1_EN_ACT_part1_v3.pdf)